angu-software/swift-simple-snapshot-testing/Worklog.md

 ## Backlog

+- [ ] Use #fileID to construct snapshot folder for the respective tests
 - [ ] snapshot name from test function with parameters
 - [ ] root path for storing snapshot reference and diffs
 - [ ] load reference image (if exists)